 Client places commission.
 Client briefs designer.
 Designer delivers to deadline on Monday.
 This doesn’t always happen on a Monday — of course.
 But for the sake of this story, let’s say it does.

-So Monday comes, and your work as a designer is released to the world.
-Perhaps you and the client are happy.
+So Monday comes, and our work as a designer is released to the world.
 Maybe the datavisualisation makes some people think, or understand something differently.
 But often, the engagement might stop there.
 Something else is published.
 People move on.

-Then we started to see things evolve.
-Clients started expecting more.
-Information design started to take on more purpose.
-Things began to shift from simple order and delivery to thinking about who the datavisualisations are really for.
+Then things evolved and began to shift towards thinking about who the datavisualisations are really for.
 They’re not for the client.
 They’re definitely not for us, the designers.
 They’re for the audience.
 We began striving to understand our audience’s needs — and thinking about how to meet those needs.
-Designing became more about purpose and impact than the client’s or designer’s personal vision.
+Designing became more about impact than the client’s or designer’s personal vision.

 This notion is often called user centric design.
 But this term can still mean different things to different people.
 Sometimes it’s interpreted as researching an audience before we start designing.
-Sure, that’s better than just designing from our own perspective.
-Better than going with what we or the client think the ‘outside world’ will enjoy or find useful.
-Other interpretations take the approach a step further by going out and actually talking to the audience, asking what they think.
-Sometimes, we test early versions of datavisualisations we have been working on.
-This kind of feedback definitely helps to refine and sharpen up ideas.
-No doubt, our work will resonate with more of our target audience than if we hadn’t asked for their input.
-But even so, it feels like just scratching the surface.
+Other interpretations take the approach a step further by going out and actually talking to the audience.
+This kind of feedback definitely helps to refine and sharpen up ideas, but even so, sometimes it feels like just scratching the surface.

 As designers, how can we create ripples that last?
 How can we have an impact on the Monday when our work gets published — and keep having impact after that?
 In other words, how can we design for Tuesday?